-Florida Blue has chosen to extend this benefit to be offered once a calendar year even if it's within 12 months of your last visit.
+Florida Blue has chosen to extend this benefit to be offered once a calendar year even if it is within 12 months of your last visit.

 Our plan only covers Medicare accepted preventive care as outlined by the United States Task Force on Preventive Services.
 For routine women's healthcare, Medicare covers breast exams, screening mammograms, Pap tests and pelvic exams.
-All other routine physicals or preventive services, not specified as covered under
+All other routine physicals or preventive services, not specified as covered under Medicare, including OB/GYN routine physicals, are not covered by our plan.

-There's no coinsurance, copay, or deductible for the annual wellness visit.
+There is no coinsurance, copay, or deductible for the annual wellness visit.